How to Clean a Shower Head: Practical Guide and Simple Tips

 4. Rinse and scrub

-• Remove the bag, run hot water through to flush out any internal deposits.
+• Remove the bag, run hot water to flush out internal deposits.

-• Use a toothbrush or toothpick to remove any stubborn limescale from the nozzles.
+• Use a toothbrush or a toothpick to remove stubborn limescale from the nozzles.

 5. Wipe and polish